mimiquate/nosvim/README.md

 # 0. Backup step in case any existing nvim config
 $ mv ~/.config/nvim ~/.config/nvim-backup

-# 1. Clone nosvim
+# 1. Clone nosvim config files into your system nvim config root
 $ git clone https://github.com/mimiquate/nosvim ~/.config/nvim

-# 2. Open neovim and wait for plugins to be installed
+# 2. Open neovim and wait for lazy.nvim plugin manager to install plugins
 $ nvim
 ```

+You can, at any time, manually type :Lazy to open lazy.nvim dashboard on demand
+if necessary.

 ## Update